Code of Conduct

 - Possessing a weapon within the library building, as defined by Idaho Code.
 This rule does not apply to the legal possession of firearms.

 Library staff will intervene to stop prohibited activities and behaviors and will involve law enforcement as appropriate.
-Patrons who violate any of these guidelines will be promptly notified of the infraction and will be given notice of this policy.
-A violation may result in a patron's expulsion from the Library, suspension of library privileges, or criminal prosecution, or other legal action, as appropriate.
+Anyone who violates any of these guidelines will be promptly notified of the infraction and will be given notice of this policy.
+A violation may result in expulsion from the Library, suspension of library privileges, or criminal prosecution, or other legal action, as appropriate.

 Infractions of Library Policies:

-- 1st instance – Patron will be given a verbal warning by library staff and will be given a copy of this policy.
+- 1st instance – A verbal warning by library staff and the individual will be given a copy of this policy.
 The warning will include verbal notification of suspension for the day if behavior continues.

 - 2nd instance – Patron’s library privileges will be suspended for seven days.